Tracey Eaton

-Tracey Bruce Eaton (born July 19, 1965) is a former American football defensive back in the National Football League.
+Tracey Bruce Eaton (born July 19, 1965) is an American former professional football defensive back in the National Football League (NFL).
 He played for the Houston Oilers, Phoenix Cardinals and Atlanta Falcons.
 He played college football for the Portland State Vikings.
+He was selected in the seventh round by the Oilers in the 1988 NFL draft.

 He is also an entrepreneur and found success.
 Eaton and his wife, Kimberly, are invited to speak on stage across the world to millions of people each year.
 They have coached and mentored thousands to create financial and holistic success.